alexharri/website/posts/webgl-gradients.md

 <WebGLShader fragmentShader="simplex_noise_stacked_3" width={800} height={200} />

-Our <Gl method>calc_color</Gl> function is set up to handle three-step gradients, but we can easily update it to handle gradients with $n$ stops.
-Here is a function that handles N stops:
+Our <Gl method>calc_color</Gl> function is set up to handle three-step gradients, but we can pretty easily create functions that handle gradients with $n$ stops.
+Here is an exampe of a 5-stop gradient:

 ```glsl
 vec3 calc_color(float t) {